-We do believe, teach and confess as Jesus taught His disciples and as the Apostolic Church has always taught all through the ages; that Jesus Christ is physically present, in, with and under the consecrated bread and the wine of Holy Communion.
-Jesus instituted this highest Holy Sacrament to share His grace with God’s own redeemed children in Christ in the most intimate way.
-Holy Communion is consumed by the faithful for the forgiveness of sins and so that the Lord resides in His own chosen vessels not by our worthiness but by His grace and mercy through forgiveness in Jesus Christ.
+We do believe, teach, and confess as Jesus taught His disciples and as the apostolic church has always taught all through the ages; that Jesus Christ is physically present in the consecrated bread and the wine of Holy Communion.
+Jesus instituted this highest Holy Sacrament to share His grace with God’s own redeemed children in the most intimate way.
+In Holy Communion, we become one with each other and one with Our Lord, Jesus Christ.
+Holy Communion is only to be consumed by the faithful-repentant to sustain us in the fallen creation and for the forgiveness of sins.
 As Jesus said (John 17:22-23), “The glory that you have given me I have given to them, that they may be one even as we are one, I in them and you in me, that they may become perfectly one, so that the world may know that you sent me and loved them even as you loved me.”